oskardudycz/NetCoreWithDocker/README.md

     Now you should be able to run `Update-Database` from `Package Manager Console` to apply seeding, start application by clicking `F5` and see the results in the browser (eg. `[{"id":1,"description":"Do what you have to do"},{"id":2,"description":"Really urgent task"},{"id":3,"description":"This one has really low priority"}]`)

 You can check the detailed changes in [pull request](https://github.com/oskardudycz/NetCoreWithDockerCI/pull/4/files)

+## Use MSSQL Database from Docker

+1. Having docker being installed, now we can setup the docker container with MSSQL database (run on Linux).
+We'll use [docker-compose](https://docs.docker.com/compose/) tool, which simplyfies docker management, creation (especially for the multiple containers usage).
+2. Let's add new folder `docker` in the root of our project.
+We will place there all of the docker configuration.
+Create also subfolder called `mssql`.
+3. In the `docker` folder let's create [docker-compose.yml]() - this will be our main configuration file.
+Docker configs are written in [yaml syntax](https://docs.docker.com/compose/compose-file/).
+4. Our configuration:
+    ```yaml
+    version: "3"
+    services:
+        mssql:
+            image: "microsoft/mssql-server-linux"
+            env_file:
+                - mssql/variables.env
+            ports:
+                - "1433:1433"
+    ```
+    It contains following sections:
+    * services - list of services (docker containers) that will be run,
+    * mssql - name of a service.
+It is provided by us, it could be named even `xyz`,
+    * env_file - reference to the files with environment needed for our service setup,
+    * ports - mapping of our port.
+This configuration mean that `1433` port from docker container will be mapped to our localhost `1433` port.
+Without that configuration port will be by default not accessible.
+It's also usefull if our local port is in use and we'd like to have different port assigned.
+5. Now let's create [variables.env]() file in the `mssql` folder and place there:
+    ```
+    ACCEPT_EULA=Y
+    SA_PASSWORD=!QAZxsw2#EDC
+    ```
+    * ACCEPT_EULA - is needed for accepting MSSQL Server licence terms,
+    * SA_PASSWORD - `sa` user password
+6. Having this setup ready we can open `CMD` from `docker` directory and run `docker-compose up`.
+This will download [MSSQL server image](https://hub.docker.com/r/microsoft/mssql-server-linux/) from [Docker Hub](https://hub.docker.com).
+It will also automatically start the server.
+7. If everything went fine, then you should see `SQL Server is now ready for client connections.` in the `CMD` window.
+8. Now we need to only update our connection strings in [appsettings.json]() and [appsettings.Development.json]() run `Update-Database` from `Package Manager Console` and we can run our application by clicking `F5`!
+9. Piece and cake!

+You can check the detailed changes in [pull request](https://github.com/oskardudycz/NetCoreWithDockerCI/pull/6/files)